-The United States Bishops have stated that the RCIA (Rite of Christian Initiation of Adults) is "renewing the life of the Church in the United States" and that it must continue to be a priority in our parishes.
+The United States Bishops have stated that the OCIA (Order of Christian Initiation of Adults) is "renewing the life of the Church in the United States" and that it must continue to be a priority in our parishes.

 Discipleship and Mission:

-RCIA is the Church's way of forming new disciples of Jesus Christ.
-Through a gradual, complete and comprehensive training in the Christian way of life, the unbaptized come to know Jesus Christ through the Catholic Christian community and they learn to live as Jesus' disciples.
+OCIA is the Church's way of forming new disciples of Jesus Christ.
+Through a gradual, complete and comprehensive formation in the Christian way of life, the unbaptized come to know Jesus Christ through the Catholic Christian community and they learn to live as Jesus' disciples.

-If you are interested in learning more about becoming Catholic, please contact the parish office at 973-635-0070.
+If you are interested in learning more about becoming Catholic, please contact the parish office at 973-635-0070 or [email protected] or submit the form below.